japt-epj/HUNTeR/README.md

 `$ ./mvnw clean test verify`

+This command has to be run at least once when you start to develop, because a lot of interfaces and DTO classes are generated and not checked into source control.

 There is a prepared wrapper script for running a development environment on your local development machine.
 You **must** have docker installed for this script to work.

 `$ ./dev.sh`